JamesVanstone/Project-1---Diversity-and-Inclusion/README.md

 4. Clearly stated information about the importance of diversity and inclusion.
  - Implemented as a card in each of the sections on the main page.

-(Include all must-have features)
-**Guidance:** Use this section as you complete Phase 2: Must User Stories Implementation & Testing.
-Document all the must-have features you implemented, explaining how they align with the user stories and acceptance criteria.

 ### Advanced Features (Should-Haves)
 - **Feature 1:** Description of the implemented feature.